ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 ```

-The rule `dkms_add` process template DKMS configure file with macro
+The rule `dkms_add` processes template DKMS configure file with
-substitutions, and generates `dkms.conf` file.
-It wil install the
+macro substitutions, and generates `dkms.conf` file.
-generated file together with the source into the host file system.
+It wil install the generated file together with the source into
-The generated `dkms.conf` file includes `E3_MODULE_NAME`,
+the host file system.
+The generated `dkms.conf` file includes
-`E3_MODULE_VERSION` and kernel module name.
+`E3_MODULE_NAME`, `E3_MODULE_VERSION` and kernel module name.

 ### DKMS related makefile rules provided by e3